Skyline Community Search over Edge-Attributed Bipartite Graphs: Problem Statement

-\begin{definition} \emph{\textbf{(Edge-attributed Skyline Community(ESC))}} Given a bipartite graph $G = (U,L,E,X)$ , $\alpha$, $\beta$ and query $q$, where $X$ is the multi-dimensional attribute values on edges.
-An ESC is a connected subgraph $H = (U_H,L_H,E_H,X_H)$ of $G$ such that it satisfies the following properties: \end{definition} \begin{enumerate} \item[1)] \emph{Cohesive property: $H$ is an ($\alpha$ , $\beta$)-core which contains $q$.} \item[2)] \emph{Skyline property: there does not exist a subgraph $H'$ of $G$ such that $H'$ is an ($\alpha$ , $\beta$)-core and $H \prec H'$.} \item[3)] \emph{Maximal property: there does not exist a subgraph $H'$ of $G$ such that (1)$ H'$ is an ($\alpha$ , $\beta$)-core, (2) $H'$ contains $H$, and (3) $f_i(H) = f_i(H')$ for all i = 1, · · · , d.} \end{enumerate} The definition of an ESC has three key properties.
-Firstly, the cohesive property ensures that the connected subgraph contains the query and uses ($\alpha,\beta$)-core to restrict the connected subgraph's structure.
-Secondly, the skyline property ensures that the connected subgraph will not be dominated by other connected subgraphs, and it represents one of the best solutions.
-Finally, the maximal property guarantees that the final connected subgraph is the largest among the connected subgraphs that satisfy the constraint conditions, aiming to include as many members as possible in the connected subgraph.
+\begin{defi} \emph{\textbf{(ESC.) }} Given a bipartite graph $G = (U,L,E,X)$, $\alpha$, $\beta$ and query vertex $q$, where $X$ is the multi-dimensional significance on edges \cite{li2018skyline,wang2021efficient,2021Pareto}.
+An ESC is a connected subgraph $H = (U_H,L_H,E_H,X_H)$ of $G$, where: \begin{enumerate} \item[1)] \emph{Cohesive property:} $H$ is an ($\alpha$ , $\beta$)-core contains $q$.
+It ensures that the connected subgraph contains the query and follows the ($\alpha,\beta$)-core structure. \item[2)] \emph{Skyline property:} it does not exist a subgraph $H'$ of $G$ such that $H'$ is an ($\alpha$, $\beta$)-core and $H \prec H'$.
+It guarantees that the subgraph is not dominated by others, making it an optimal solution. \item[3)] \emph{Maximal property:} it does not exist a subgraph $H'$ of $G$ such that (1) $ H'$ is an ($\alpha$, $\beta$)-core, (2) $H'$ contains $H$, and (3) $f_i(H) = f_i(H')$ for all $i \in [1, d]$.
+It ensures the largest possible subgraph under constraints, maximizing member inclusion. \end{enumerate} \end{defi}

-\textbf{ESCS-Problem:} Given a bipartite graph $G$, a query $q$, and parameters $\alpha$ and $\beta$ for structural constraints, the problem is aimed to search all ESCs containing $q$, where each ESC $H$ cannot be dominated by any other ESC $H'$.
+\textbf{ESCS-Problem:} Given a bipartite graph $G$, a query vertex $q$, and parameters $\alpha$ and $\beta$ for structural constraints, the problem is aimed to search all ESCs containing $q$, where each ESC $H$ cannot be dominated by any other ESC $H'$.

-\begin{example} We use an example to illustrate the definition of an ESC.
-In Fig.~\ref{fig1}, a bipartite graph is given with three-dimensional edge attributes.
-In this example, we only consider two-dimensional attribute values.
-Without loss of generality, assume that $u_2$ is a query, $\alpha=\beta=2$.
-We get two ESCs $H_1$ and $H_2$, which are enclosed in a dotted circle. $H_1$ is formed by the set of points ${u_2,u_3,v_1,v_2}$, $H_2$ is formed by the set of points ${u_1,u_2,u_3,v_1,v_2,v_3,v_4}$.$H_1$ and $H_2$ contain query and are ($\alpha$, $\beta$)-cores.
-The significance of $H_1$ is $f(H_1)=(8,6)$, and the significance of $H_2$ is $f(H_2)=(1,7)$, they cannot be dominated by other ($\alpha$, $\beta$)-cores. \end{example}
+\begin{example} To illustrate the definition of ESC, Fig.~\ref{fig1} depicts a bipartite graph segment from the IMDB network with three-dimensional edge attributes.
+Here, "$e_{ij}$" signifies the edge that connects node $u_i$ with node $v_j$.
+We concentrate on two-dimensional attributes for simplicity.
+Let $U_2$ be the query vertex and $\alpha=\beta=2$, leading to the identification of two ESCs, $H_1$ and $H_2$, each highlighted within a dotted circle. $H_1$ is composed of the vertices $U_2,U_3,$ $V_1,V_2$, and $H_2$ includes ${U_1,U_2,U_3,V_1,V_2,V_3,V_4}$.
+Both $H_1$ and $H_2$ incorporate $U_2$ and are defined as ($2$, $2$)-cores.
+The significance of $H_1$ is captured by $f(H_1)=(8,6)$, and for $H_2$, it is $f(H_2)=(1,7)$.
+This configuration ensures that they are impervious to dominance by other ($2$, $2$)-cores based on their significance. \end{example}